AGENTS

 * Expanded template experience for modern stacks including TypeScript, React, Vue, Svelte, and Preact.

-* Improved development update behavior with clearer HMR, hard-reload, and restart-required boundaries.
+* Improved development update behavior with clearer hot module replacement (HMR), hard-reload, and restart-required boundaries.

-* Better production confidence workflows across troubleshooting, security checks, performance checks, CI templates, and Playwright E2E.
+* Better production confidence workflows across troubleshooting, security checks, performance checks, continuous integration (CI) templates, and Playwright end-to-end (E2E) testing.

 * More predictable project configuration through `extension.config.js` and browser-aware build output.